 INSTRUCTIONS Click each data series legend item above to deactivate or activate on the graph.
 To zoom in on the graph - click and drag to create a box - then release.
 To return to full scale, simply double click anywhere on the graph.

-While emissions from the power sector have decreased the fastest of all sectors over the last two decades, the EU needs to accelerate this trend by replacing the most carbon intensive source of energy: coal.
+This illustrates the need to accelerate the phase out of the most carbon-intensive source of energy: coal.
 The CO2 emissions from coal-fired power plants accounted for 66% of EU power sector emissions in 2017, a decrease by 2% points from 68% in 2016, however within this overall reduction emissions from the most carbon-intensive coal, lignite, rose by 2%.
-A much faster decrease in coal emissions is needed: Analysis suggests that an almost complete coal phase-out by 2030 is necessary to meet Paris Agreement-compatible emissions levels.
+A much faster decrease in coal emissions is needed: analysis suggests that an almost complete coal phase-out by 2030 is necessary to meet Paris Agreement-compatible emissions levels (Climate Analytics 2017a).

-Right now, only Austria, Denmark, France, Finland, Italy, Portugal, Sweden, the Netherlands and United Kingdom—accounting for 26% of EU coal capacity—have set phase-out goals that would achieve this.
-In Germany, the largest emitter of CO2 from coal in the EU a newly created commission will address this issue and determine the date for coal phase-out in that country.
-However the second largest coal emitter, Poland, is instead planning the construction of new coal-fired power plants.
+Right now, only Austria, Denmark, France, Finland, Ireland, Italy, Portugal, Sweden, the Netherlands and United Kingdom—accounting for 26% of EU coal capacity—have set phase-out goals that would achieve this.
+In Germany, the largest emitter of CO2 from coal in the EU, a newly-created commission is addressing this issue and will propose the date for coal phase-out.
+The second largest coal emitter, Poland, is instead planning the construction of new coal-fired power plants.

-Along with measures to reverse the slowdown in renewable energy development, there also needs to be a step-change in meaningful action in the transport and buildings sectors.
-On electric vehicles, only three member states—France, the United Kingdom and the Netherlands—have set goals, but the EU as a whole has not yet addressed this issue, and now appears to be falling behind developments in China, India, Norway and California.
+Along with measures to accelerate development of renewables in the power sector, there also needs to be a step-change in meaningful action in the transport and buildings sectors.
+On electric vehicles for example, only three member states—France, the United Kingdom and the Netherlands—have set goals, but the EU as a whole has not yet addressed this issue, and now appears to be falling behind developments in China, India, Norway and California.
 Also, despite the adoption of the buildings directive and significant emissions reduction potential, renovation rate in the EU remained at the very low level between 1 and 2% annually (European Parliament 2016) with significant differences between different EU member states (ZEBRA2020 2017).